 Do these steps seem familiar?
 They should!
-With a few minor exceptions, this is almost the same as the recipe we used in Starting with the Linux Volume Manager.
+With a few minor exceptions, this is almost the same as the recipe we used in Getting started with the Linux Volume Manager.
 Unlike the other instructions, we don't need to partition the /dev/drbd0 device and can immediately add it to LVM with pvcreate.

-Following this, we use vgcreate to define a new volume group named VG_POSTGRES containing /dev/drbd0 as its only device.
+Following this, we use vgcreate to define a new volume group named VG\POSTGRES containing /dev/drbd0 as its only device.
 The definition for this volume group actually exists on the /dev/drbd0 device itself, meaning it is replicated by DRBD to the other node.
 This is why we only need to execute these commands on pg1.

-Next, we use lvcreate with the -n parameter to create a logical volume named LV_DATA within the VG_POSTGRES group.
+Next, we use lvcreate with the -n parameter to create a logical volume named LV\DATA within the VG\POSTGRES group.
 This time we use the -l parameter to set the volume size at 95%VG instead of 100%VG.
-This means LV_DATA will contain 95% of the total available space within the VG_POSTGRES volume group.
+This means LV\DATA will contain 95 percent of the total available space within the VG\POSTGRES volume group.

 Why did we neglect to allocate the remaining 5 percent?
 Snapshot space.
 We can use snapshots for backups, risky temporary work, or simply as a placeholder.
-If you never plan on using filesystem snapshots, feel free to use 100 percent of the VG_POSTGRES group instead.
+If you never plan on using filesystem snapshots, feel free to use 100 percent of the VG\POSTGRES group instead.